Indifference pricing of pure endowments via BSDEs under partial information: The pricing problem

 In this paper, we follow a utility indifference pricing approach assuming that the insurance company is endowed with an exponential utility function of the form

 where $\alpha >0$ is a given constant, representing a coefficient of absolute risk aversion.
 This form of the utility function is frequently assumed in the literature and allows for more explicit computations of the price.
-In the sequel, we also assume that

-Suppose that the insurer has initial wealth $x$ and she/he invests this amount in the money market account, in the risky asset and in the longevity bond, following a self-financing strategy.
+Suppose that the insurance company has initial wealth $x$ and it invests this amount in the money market account, in the risky asset and in the longevity bond, following a self-financing strategy.

 Set ${\mathbf{S}}=(S^1,S^2)^\top$ and let ${\boldsymbol{\theta}} = (\theta^1, \theta^2)^\top=\{(\theta^1_t, \theta^2_t)^\top, \ t \in [0,T]\}$ be the amount of wealth invested in the risky asset and the longevity bond respectively.
 Given an initial wealth $x_0 \in \R^+$ the portfolio value $X^\theta=\{X_t^\theta,\ t \in [0,T]\}$ satisfies